codetriplett/spective/README.md

 # Spective
-This library provides a simple way to create 3d scenes in your browser. spective.min.js can be found in the dist folder and is around 15 kB.
+This library provides a simple way to create 3d graphics in your browser.
+Resource management, animations and basic lighting are all handled automatically.
+It only needs to be told where the resources are that define each object and where to position them at any given time.

 ## Example
 ```js